makrai/notes/poth2311-adapters-lib.md

 # Ruder

-* Full fine-tuning of LLMs has become prohibitive and requires
+* Full fine-tuning of LLMs has become prohibitive
-* parameter-efficient methods instead.
-This demo paper presents
+* parameter-efficient methods
 * Adapters, a library, the successor to adapter-transformers
 * 10 diverse modular methods such as prompt tuning, prefix tuning, Compacter, LoRA, and (IA)³ into 20 SOTA models for NLP, vision, and multi-modal applics